RobyFerro/go-web-documentation/docs/service_container.md

 ## Utilizzo dei container

 Once you've defined your services you can use them in your application.
-You'll just need to define the type that is returned by one of our service as a paramater of:
+You'll just need to define the type that is returned by one of our services as a parameter of:

 * The `Run()` method present in a command
 * In methods implemented in our controller.